 You also might seek out other tiny-house owners in your area, since they will hopefully be familiar with the applicable building code.

-Some property owners may be hesitant to contact the planning or building department in fear that it will increase building costs and alert the local jurisdiction that they will be building a tiny house.
+Some property owners might be hesitant to contact the planning or building department in fear that it will increase building costs and alert the local jurisdiction that they will be building a tiny house.
 Attempting to conceal one's activities is, however, a risky choice.
-If a neighbor complains to authorities about the tiny house, you may have to remove the tiny house and pay fines.
+If a neighbor complains to authorities about the tiny house, you might have to remove the tiny house and pay fines.

-If you are unsure of what your legal obligations are, contact a land use attorney in your area.
+If unsure of what your legal obligations are, contact a land use attorney in your area.